 "For I bear witness that according to their ability, yes, and beyond their ability, they were freely willing"

-, seeing that we have objective evidence that people are robbed at gunpoint or enslaved every day.
+However, it would be hard to argue that every choice we have is free in that sense, seeing that we have objective evidence that people are robbed at gunpoint or enslaved every day.
 I think it's safe to say that we have all experienced pressure, compulsion, and obligation to make certain choices at some point in our lives.
 Some people have even experienced physically being made slaves, which usually involves force of some sort..

 Deuteronomy 6:21